 Calliope Teaching Staff

-Candy teaches Monday classes; Kelsey teaches Tuesday, Thursday and Friday classes; Kerensa teaches Wednesday classes; Jana teaches Saturday classes; Abby teaches Intro to Spanish and Samba classes.
+Candy teaches Monday classes; Kelsey teaches Tuesday, Thursday and Friday classes; Kerensa teaches Wednesday classes; Emily teaches Saturday classes; Abby teaches Intro to Spanish and Samba classes.

 DIRECTOR & TEACHER